 Another distinct advantage internet radio has over radio of either terrestrial band is that you can reach audiences those long-ago pirate radio radicals could only dream of.
 Your potential audience is the entire internet-connected planet, a group whose numbers grow every day.

 According to Statista, there are some 3.8 billion smartphones in the world today and 4.88 billion mobile phones.
 That means some 48 percent of the global population owns a smartphone.

 With streaming apps and simple internet access, your radio station in Kansas can potentially reach audiences in Australia, Korea, or Nigeria.

 A physical radio is really only good for one thing – picking up radio signals from a starkly limited geographic area.

-With internet radio, however, you can reach people on a plethora of devices like smart phones, computers, gaming consoles, car entertainment systems, smart TVs, and smart home entertainment systems like Amazon’s Echo and Google Home.
+With internet radio, however, you can reach people on a plethora of devices like smartphones, computers, gaming consoles, car entertainment systems, smart TVs, and smart home entertainment systems like Amazon’s Echo and Google Home.

 Get on the podcast train

-The explosion in popularity in podcasting is a phenomenon that’s not to be ignored – not by advertisers nor by content creators.
+The explosion in popularity of podcasting is a phenomenon that’s not to be ignored – not by advertisers nor by content creators.
 Setting up an internet radio station positions you and your team perfectly to get on board the podcast express.

 Better listener data